The earliest

 century in Britain and a little later in the European Continent as awareness

+about the therapeutic qualities of mineral water increased.
 Taking the cure in the spa rapidly acquired the nature of a

 status symbol.
 The resorts changed in character as pleasure became the